How Compass by Blackbird.AI Uses Generative AI to Help Organizations Fight Narrative Attacks

 Around the same time, the first large language model (LLM) GPT-2 was announced by OpenAI.
 However, they declined to release the model publicly, and in the interest of advancing open science, I decided to replicate the model as OpenGPT-2, which was the first open-source release of an LLM.
 In the weeks following our release of OpenGPT-2, many companies, including OpenAI, decided to publicly release their LLMs to support open-source research.
 By the time I was hired by Blackbird.AI in 2020, the LLM revolution was underway.
 But still the NLP models and tools available did not enable a sufficiently reliable solution to automated context checking.
 It’s only in the last couple of years that NLP methods have advanced to the point of creating something like this beta version of Compass by Blackbird.AI.

-Learn More: The Evolution of Misinformation and Disinformation Attacks and Their Organizational Risk
+Learn More: The Evolution of Narrative Attacks and Their Organizational Risk

 In the summer of 2023 at Blackbird, I created a proof-of-concept for what would become Compass by Blackbird.AI.
 The initial version only ran locally and, unlike the current version, could not scale to handle thousands of simultaneous users.
 But after years of trying we finally had a version of automated context checking that worked and proved useful to its human users.